SVF-tools/WebSVF/README.md

 - WebSVF is only tested and targetted for **Ubuntu 20.04** (Not compatible with versions of Ubuntu older than 19.10)

+## System Requirements

+- WebSVF requires atleast **6GB** free on your Ubuntu system to set up necessary dependecies.
+- If you are running Ubuntu as a **Virtual Machine**, make sure there is atleast **15GB** free on the disk where the Virtual Machine is installed.

 ## Step 1.
 Install NPM (v>=10.0.0)

 On an Ubuntu 20.04 Installation, simply open terminal and enter the following commads: